kudrom/lupulo/docs/listeners.rst

 Listeners
 =========

-In order to connect the backend to your device, you can build your own listener that will retransmit to the backend the data it receives.
+In order to connect the backend to the data source, you can build your own listener that will retransmit to the backend the data it receives.
 A listener is a twisted service that will be run in the tac file when the application runs.

 The listener should define some attributes in the main settings.py file of the project and read them whenever it wants to allow the user of the listener to